Hello and thank you very much for visiting my site!

 DOES COOKSISTER DO REVIEWS, PRESS RELEASES AND FREEBIES?

 I do occasionally accept items or books for review, and I am happy to be invited to events or on press trips – please see my full review policy for details.
 A lot of fuss has been made about bloggers accepting freebies and how this makes us all a bunch of unethical sycophants whose opinions are not valid – I can’t get excited about this “debate”.
 All items received for free are fully disclosed and I retain full editorial control of all posts.
 Please feel free to read a few posts and make up your own mind about my ethics.
 Please do not send me press releases for items I have never used, recipes I have not made, or places I have never been, and then pester me asking whether I have published something about them on my blog yet.
 The answer is always going to be no. It isn’t going to happen.
-The same goes for guest posts – if I want you to guest post I will invite you.
+The same goes for guest posts – if I want you to guest post for me, I will invite you.

 ANY ADVICE FOR NEWBIE FOOD BLOGGERS?